 Marty Arkin, MD, PhD is an ophthalmologist and he has performed eye surgery on mission trips in Haiti several times.
-He is also the president of the Bay Eye Charitable Foundation that provides assistance in developing countries for medical care.
+He is also the president of the Bay Eye Charitable Foundation (GCBC’s parent organization) that provides assistance in developing countries for medical care.

 Melinda Parenteau, CPM is a registered midwife with Southern Health- Sante Sud in Winkler Manitoba Canada.
 Melinda and Ninotte first met in Haiti in 2010 and have worked together ever since.
 Melinda was one of Ninotte’s formal preceptors during her 6 year midwifery apprenticeship.

-Tara Mulder, PhD is a visiting assistant professor of Greek and Roman Studies at Vassar College.
+Tara Mulder, PhD is a professor at Vassar College.
 She has known Ninotte since 2011, when she and her mom, Kathi, went to Jacmel, Haiti to work with Mother Heath International.